Merriam Webster defines ennui as a feeling of weariness, dissatisfaction, or boredom.

 Do you find yourself feeling bored or unfulfilled?

-Is a dramatic career shift the only way out?
+But is a dramatic career shift the only way out?
 Setiya says no, and establishes four foundational steps to overcoming and constructively managing ennui.

 1. Recognize that “Missing Out” is Inevitable